JamesOBrien2/Convert_Files/README.md

 # convert_sp
 A Python script to easily produce input files for Atoms-In-Molecules (AIM), Non-Bonding Orbitals (NBO), and Molecular Electrostatic Potential (MEP) calculations.

+# convert_orca
+A python script with multiple functions for converting files when using ORCA.

+For when looking to visualise a .xyz file in Gaussview, I use 'xyz2com' to quickly convert a .xyz file to a general .com file.

+For when running out of optimisation steps, I use 'rerun' to create a new .inp file from with the same keywords & the new .xyz coordinates from the output .xyz file.